padmeshwaraanp-cmyk/Synchronous_FIFO-/README.md

 📖 Overview

-This repository contains the RTL design and verification of a fully synchronous FIFO (First-In First-Out) buffer implemented using Verilog/SystemVerilog.
+This repository contains the RTL design and verification of a fully synchronous FIFO (First-In First-Out) buffer implemented using Verilog.
 The FIFO is designed for reliable data transfer between modules operating on the same clock domain, commonly used in SoC and FPGA designs.

 ⚙️ Features